TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 `blocksToInsert:` An array of blocks that the existing ones should be replaced with.

-#### Additional Information

 If the blocks that should be removed are not adjacent or are at different nesting levels, `blocksToInsert` will be inserted at the position of the first block in `blocksToRemove`.
+Throws an error if any of the blocks to remove could not be found.